solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 - Enter the template parameters.
 - Select the **Review + create** button.
 - Check for validation errors.
-For example, you may have exceeded your quota for that subscription and region.
+For example, it could be that the template resources exceed a quota for the target subscription and region.

 Another option for deploying infrastructure using a template is to use Azure CLI or PowerShell.
 Here is a tutorial guide:

 [Tutorial: Deploy a local ARM template](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-tutorial-local-template?tabs=azure-cli)

 #### Step 1 - Build the development environment - deploy one of the templates below

-This is an optional step if you have your development environment already set up.
-You will need to install the basic Azure development packages.

 - [Basic Template](https://github.com/Azure/azure-PostgreSQL/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json)
 - [Secure Template](https://github.com/Azure/azure-PostgreSQL/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template-secure.json)